Spin responses of a disordered helical superconducting edge under Zeeman field: Introduction

-The characteristic of helical edges is spin–momentum locking~\cite{Wu2006,Xu2006}, which forbids conventional elastic backscattering in the absence of time-reversal symmetry breaking.
+The characteristic of helical edges is spin–momentum locking~\cite{Wu2006,Xu2006} producing spin-resolved counter-propagating electrons along the same edge, forming the basis of their distinctive transport properties and forbids conventional elastic backscattering in the absence of time-reversal symmetry breaking.
 This property makes helical edges ideal candidates for spintronics~\cite{Datta1990,Zutic2004,Fabian2007} applications with dissipationless transport.
 However, realistic systems inevitably contain perturbations such as impurities in 1D~\cite{Giamarchi1988} and 2D~\cite{Pooyan2022,Heydari2025}, external magnetic fields~\cite{Gangadharaiah2008}, and proximity-induced superconductivity~\cite{Liu2013,Virtanek2012,Fidkowski2012,Braunecker2013b,Wang2021}.
 So they alter the idealized scenario in profound ways and strongly affect quantum correlation functions \cite{Rice1976,Bouchoule2025,Mahdavifar2015} and transport properties.

 The effect of disorders in one dimension is very intriguing as a result of the limited available space.
 Even weak impurities can couple to helical degrees of freedom and generate backscattering channels \cite{Kane1992}, particularly in the presence of a driven Rashba impurity \cite{Privitera2020}.
 Magnetic impurities are especially detrimental, as they allow spin-flip processes that directly reduce the spin current~\cite{Tanaka2011}.
 When a helical edge is brought into contact with a conventional s-wave superconductor, the situation becomes even more intricate; Andreev reflection converts incoming electrons into opposite-spin holes, which, while enabling superconducting correlations~\cite{Fu2008}, simultaneously diminishes the net spin conductance.
 Disorder further complicates this picture by interfering with Andreev processes and enhancing scattering, leading to stronger suppression of spin transport~\cite{Schmidt2012}.